 Give yourself a present this Christmas – the present moment.

 Forget the past.
 Forget the future and keep focused on what is happening NOW.
 This is where you find the true spirit of Christmas – your inner joy.
 It’s right here, right NOW!

 Thanks for reading!
 Do you know someone who might benefit from reading this?
-Then please forward it on.
-This small action helps spread our message in more ways than you can imagine.
+Then please share it.

 Image Credit: cbknxd